Why Do Boneheads Get Bonuses? – How To Share Your Wins Without Looking Smug

 Nikita was seething between slurps of her Americano.

-“There’s this guy at work and he got a massive pay rise this year and now he’s managed to hop over to another company and he’s on £95k a year.
+“There’s this guy at work and he got a massive pay rise this year.
 He’s not heading a department or anything.
 He’s got a team of two and he’s coding and stuff.”

 “So how come he’s doing so well, financially speaking, anyway?”

 Visibility is the key.
-Every time this guy – let’s call him – Guy (yep, my imagination is on freefall today) – achieved a milestone, set something up, resolved a problem he’d send an email out to managers.
+Every time this guy – let’s call him Guy – achieved a milestone, set something up, resolved a problem, he’d send a self-congratulatory email out to managers.

 Sitting with me was Nikita’s boyfriend, Yann, who voiced something that many of you may share:

-“Doesn’t that make you an utter tosser, announcing every single thing you’re done.
-I mean, that’s like the whole Facebook thing: ‘look at me in a restaurant/on a beach.’
+“Doesn’t that make you an utter tosser?
+Announcing every single thing you’ve done?
+I mean, that’s like the whole social media thing: ‘look at me in a restaurant/on a beach.’
 It’s so smug.”

-I’d say there’s a thin line between having high visibility and being a total cretin and Guy crossed it regularly, appropriating a Wiki initiative that was set up by Nikita, as his ‘own project’.
+I’d say there’s a thin line between having high visibility and being a total cretin and it appears that Guy was crossing it regularly, for example, appropriating a Wiki initiative that was set up by Nikita, as his ‘own project’.

-As a result of his increased visibility, Nikita has been rewarded with a handsome pay rise.
+As a result of this increased visibility, Nikita has since been rewarded with a handsome pay rise.